gao-hongnan/PeekingDuck-projects/docs/exercise_counter.md

     - `frame_count`: Incremented every time a new frame is processed.
     - `num_push_ups`: The number of push-ups detected in the current frame.
     - `body_direction`: The direction of the body in the current frame.
     - `elbow_angle`: The angle between the wrist, elbow and the shoulder in the current frame.
     - `shoulder_keypoint`: The keypoint of the shoulder in the current frame.
     - `elbow_keypoint`: The keypoint of the elbow in the current frame.
     - `wrist_keypoint`: The keypoint of the wrist in the current frame.
 3. This is an optional configuration parameter that will be initialized if defined.
 Here I defined a `keypoint_threshold` parameter.
 4. This is an optional configuration parameter that will be initialized if defined.
 Here I defined a `exercise_name` parameter.
 5. This is an optional configuration parameter that will be initialized if defined.
 Here I defined a `push_up_pose_params` parameter.

 Let us walk through the [mandatory inputs](exercise_counter.md#mandatory-inputs) and [optional configs](exercise_counter.md#optional-configs) of `dabble.exercise_counter.yml` in the next two sections.
 One should also refer back by clicking the ➕ beside each line of code in the above file for annotations.

-##### Mandatory Inputs

-**Mandatory inputs are the `input` and `output` key in the `exercise_counter.yml` file.**

-!!! note
-    The `input` in the `dabble.exercise_counter.yml` file means that previous nodes' `output` will be passed as input to the current node, and necessarily, the keys `img`, `bboxes` etc, must exist prior to the current node.

-    You can click on the "add" button in the code block above to see more info on the individual `input` and `output`.
+###### Mandatory Default Configuration Items

+All nodes must specify `input` and `output` items in their default configuration file.
+All items specified in the `input` array must be computed and returned by previous nodes in the pipeline.
+For the `dabble.exercise_counter` node, we rely on previous nodes to provide inputs for our exercise detection algorithm, such as the detected keypoints.

 !!! warning
     Since both `PoseNet/MoveNet` and `Yolo` have the same `output` key `bboxes`, chaining `PoseNet/Movenet` after `Yolo` will cause the common output `bboxes` to be overwritten by the latter.

-##### Optional Configs
+###### Optional Configs

 Recall the optional configs defined in `dabble.exercise_counter.yml`: